socialyadept/GitCheatSheet/README.md

 git merge <branch_name_other_than_master>
 ```
 This will automatically create a commit to git as well
-If you want to merge into master -> make sure you are currently in master branch
+If you want to merge into *master* branch -> make sure you are currently in *master* branch

 ### Adding a remote link *<url>* of a repositiory